User & Team Permissions

 If you need to apply these rules to many users as once, you can create a Team with the permissions needed, and then add users to that team.
 But, keep in mind, the user's permissions will be a combination of their user permissions, and the permissions of any team their on, so after adding the user to a team, you may want to reduce their user-level permissions to ensure their previous user-level permissions don't override the permissions inherited by the team(s) they're on.

 Within GrowthBook, not all resources are project-specific.
-For example, Saved Groups
+For example, Dimensions

 , Namespaces